Previewing South Carolina’s pro day; QB prospect plans to visit Gamecocks

 The participants include offensive lineman Cory Helms, tight end Hayden Hurst, defensive lineman Ulric Jones, cornerback JaMarcus King, offensive lineman Alan Knott, defensive back Chris Lammons, linebacker Skai Moore, offensive lineman D.J.
 Park, defensive lineman Dante Sawyer, defensive back Demetrius Smalls, defensive back D.J.
 Smith and defensive tackle Taylor Stallworth.

-The event begins in the Crews Building weight room at 8 a.m. for height/weight measurements, broad jump/vertical jump and bench press, then moves into the indoor facility around 9:45 a.m. for field drills, including the 40-yard dash and shuttle drills.
+The event begins in the Crews Building weight room at 8 a.m. for height/weight measurements, broad jump/vertical jump and bench press, then moves into the indoor facility about 9:45 a.m. for field drills, including the 40-yard dash and shuttle drills.

 Four-star quarterback and 2019 prospect Ryan Hilinski plans to return to Columbia on March 30, staying through the following day for South Carolina’s Garnet and Black spring game, according to SportsTalkSC’s Phil Kornblut.

 “I talk to [quarterbacks] coach [Dan] Werner a lot.
 Coach [Will] Muschamp texts me and my parents daily,” Hilinski told Kornblut.
-“They are just great guys and they really care about me as a person rather than a football player.
+“They are just great guys, and they really care about me as a person rather than a football player.
 Of course, that’s a big part of it.
 They just want to make sure I’m doing good.”

 “We’re working on that.
 I think he’s over it.
 I think he’s ready to take the next step and become a pro [at this level],” Bentley said.
 “With Ty’Son, it all goes back to being ready and being prepared and having confidence.
 When you look at him on the field, he’s probably the most talented on the practice field.
 That has to carry over into the game.”